josephmontes/VAA/README.md

     ![Screenshot 2023-09-11 201310](https://github.com/josephmontes/VAA/assets/125607783/70802e8a-de38-4275-a2d4-d6e9c1cee737)
     - In 2023, when g_fb = 1, the 'inches' column reveals that, on average, he is missing above the zone with this pitch now
     - This insight corresponds with how his overall BB% is trending: 2021=*8.4%*, 2022=*11.5%*, 2023=*15.7%*
-- Additionally, he consistenly throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest
+- Additionally, he consistently throws his 4-Seam Fastball over 60% of the time each season, so it may be the case that hitters are sitting on it and he needs to incorporate another reliable pitch to keep hitters honest

 ### Spencer Strider
   - If you are like me and was also wondering where Spencer Strider is on this list